-Et Putus #1: The Royal Palace Monaco: I felt that the monument in Monaco must respond to the unique national importance of the site, and I wanted to express the global importance of HSH Prince Albert II, not only as a leader, but also as a patron of the arts and clean sports throughout the world.
+Et Putus #1: The Royal Palace, Monaco: I felt that the monument in Monaco should respond to the unique national importance of the site.
+It also had to express the global importance of HSH Prince Albert II, as a leader of vision, a patron of the arts and a champion of clean sports throughout the world.

 Et Putus #2: Solna Stadium, Stockholm, Sweden: As the stadium follows the classic form of the Roman arena in a contemporary application, so does the fabricated pyramid base, which raises the hand sculpture on its tip.